pthomas1/MLBlog/README.md

 The first post focuses on text handling with an emphasis on tokenization and term frequency.
 This post covers the general use of the code found in words.py: http://www.thoughtly.co/blog/working-with-text/.

 The second post is an introduction to probability.
-It's part 1 of 2 on this topic: http://www.thoughtly.co/blog/probability-part-1/.
+It's the first of two tutorials on the subject: http://www.thoughtly.co/blog/probability/.